 Talks are already available as videos.
 Hundreds of photos have been uploaded to social networks.
 2000+ tweets[tw] with the FOSSASIA hashtag were posted during the event.

-A three-day program with nearly 20 parallel tracks made FOSSASIA Summit the biggest open tech event in the region.
+The three-day program with nearly 20 parallel tracks made FOSSASIA Summit the biggest open tech event in the region.
 One very interesting fact was the entire conference was fully managed by FOSSASIA built open source event management system, EventYay.
 All the technical setting was also done in-house by the FOSSASIA Team.
-In the effort of making the event the best experience for visitors, FOSSASIA team organized a series of extracurricular activities including pre-event meet&greet, pub crawl, culture walk, social event, see you again cocktails, lucky draw etc.
+In the effort of making the event the best experience for visitors, FOSSASIA team organized a series of extracurricular activities including pre-event meet&greet, pub crawl, culture walk, social event, see you again cocktails, and a lucky draw.

 Day 1 Opening Day with Keynotes